dalibo/emaj/docs/en/limits.rst

 Tables and sequences ownership
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main constraint deals with the ownership of tables and sequences assigned to tables groups. **Nothing but tables and sequences owned by the emaj installer role can be assigned to a tables group**.
+The main constraint deals with the ownership of tables and sequences assigned to table groups. **Nothing but tables and sequences owned by the emaj installer role can be assigned to a table group**.

 .. _roles_limits: